 MDM enables IT admins to securely monitor and manage these mobile devices that access sensitive business data.

-As a Google Admin you need to make sure all the company devices (ChromeOS Devices) are allocated to each user so you can manage and secure them remotely.
+As a Google Admin, make sure all the company devices (ChromeOS Devices) are allocated to each user so you can manage and secure them remotely.

-Add new users to the right organizational unit:
+9. Onboard users to the right organizational unit (OU):

 Add new users to the correct OU within your Google Workspace domain.
 This is crucial to ensure they’re set up in the correct place in your domain and have the right settings deployed.